 We attended the Mincey dispersion sale in GA.
 We wanted to view the new imports in person.
 This sire was born in Australia and a direct import by Ken Mincey (MGF) to his Georgia farm.
 525 was known as the best of the four imported Mincey bucks to many.
 525 is the sire of MGF A102, "Dollar".
 MGF A102 "Dollar" was chosen by Dawn Mincey for her friend, Eddie Markham, during the initial sale in Georgia.
 This is when we became Eddie's stalkers, LOL.

 MGF A102 "Dollar"

 He was progeny of the original import, HV E 525.
-"Dollar", pictured left, has provided genetic diversity.
-He was selected for our breeding program in 2012 and 2013 due to tank/train conformation and fine muscling.
+"Dollar", pictured left, provided genetic diversity to a small genetic pool at the time.
+His progeny was selected for our breeding program back in 2012 and 2013 due to tank/train conformation and fine muscling.

 #122 "Iron Man"

 This herdsire's progeny was selected for our program due to his progeny out performing their peer.
 His sire was "Goliath" (KRI 522) and his dam DF 518 Rising Sun Ranch 101, from Dawn (Stiegler) Mincey's personal program.
 Goliath was beloved by Dawn.
 Iron Man has a direct pedigree to the JCS import and KRI's imported embryo project.
 He has great "form" and proven function.
 His daughters have been actively sought after by Savanna breeders.